mpaiva/My-Sketch-Plugins/README.md

 ---

 ###Step 7 - Push your changes to GitHub
 After all this work, you will appreciate the power of code sharing a bit more.
-I'd recommend you commiting your changes to GitHub for a couple of reasons:
+I'd recommend you committing your changes to GitHub for a couple of reasons:

 1. You will have a backup of your plugins;
 2. If by any chance you install the Sketch app in a new machine, you can always download all your plugin collection very quickly;